lammps/lammps/doc/src/set.rst

 attribute.
 An integer for "index" selects a chemical species (1 to Nspecies) where Nspecies is set by the atom_style command.
 The value for the chemical concentration must be >= 0.0.

+Keyword *epsilon* sets the dielectric constant of a particle, precily of the medium where the particle resides as defined by the DIELECTRIC package.
+Currently, only :doc:`atom_style dielectric <atom_style>` defines particles with this attribute.
+The value for the dielectric constant must be >= 0.0.
+Note that the set command with this keyword will rescale the particle charge accordingly so that the real charge (e.g., as read from a data file) stays intact.
+To change the real charges, one needs to use the set command with the *charge* keyword.
+Care must be taken to ensure that the real and scaled charges, and dielectric constants are consistent.

 Keywords *i_name*, *d_name*, *i2_name*, *d2_name* refer to custom
 per-atom integer and floating-point vectors or arrays that have been